smwarsh/100-days-of-code/log.md

 **Thoughts**: I'm very tired tonight..
 Adding transactions with the method is probably better for imitating how the program will actually work with user input, instead of hard coding it.
 I hope my brain decides to rest for the night, because I am still caught up thinking about how to make the addTransaction method work to do a lot more than it does right now.

 **Link to work**: [Thrift](https://codesandbox.io/s/93m01wq3qo)

-**Tomorrow**: Do the FreeCodeCamp ES6 curriculum.
-Start from: "ES6: Write Concise Object Literal Declarations Using Simple Fields."
-Read the article Leslie sent me.
-Sign into the Women Who Code Slack workspace.
-Try to fix displayAllByCategory to adhere to DRY.
-Display transactions separated by month.

-**Ideas**: Change website to use a WordPress CMS.
-Implement Web Mentions once I get my website on a WordPress CMS.
-Put website files onto GitHub repository and work in the files on GitHub Desktop?
-Look up how to do this!
-Learn about service workers, and implement them.
-Do a 3-5 hour personal code-a-thon once in every 30 days (Eric's idea).
-Change addTransaction to do a bunch more stuff, including creating a new month object if that month isn't already there, creating expense or income object within that month, category within that, and transactions array with the added transaction in it!
-Eek!

 ### Day 41.5: September 23, 2018